Ravi3727/Ravi3727/README.md

 # 💫 About Me:
-👋 Hi, I'm *Ravikant*, a passionate full-stack developer and AI/ML enthusiast currently pursuing a B.Tech in Mathematics and Computing at Delhi Technological University.
+👋 Hi, I'm **Ravi**, a passionate full-stack developer and AI/ML enthusiast currently pursuing a B.Tech in Mathematics and Computing at Delhi Technological University.
 With solid experience in both frontend and backend technologies, I enjoy building scalable web applications and solving complex coding problems.

 I’ve worked on a variety of projects, including: